-Astray is a storytelling project centred on travel, community, identity and liberation.
+Astray is a storytelling project about the world and the Earth.

 The trouble with travel writing

-Though the practice has been around for centuries (which makes sense when you think about the global population’s experiences with itinerancy, mobility and displacement), much of the most celebrated travel writing was authored by privileged writers from the Global North.
+Though the practice has been around for centuries (which makes sense when you think about the global population’s experiences with itinerancy, mobility and displacement), much of today’s most celebrated travel writing explores themes of discovery, conquest and saviourhood, from Rudyard Kipling to Paul Theroux, Mary Kingsley to Elizabeth Gilbert.

-It’s not just the literary stuff: it’s in commercial travel writing too, which frames the world as an exotic playground to be consumed whilst erasing histories and glossing over the exploitative structures that make modern travel possible.
+It’s not just the literary stuff: it’s in commercial travel writing too, which frames the world as an exotic playground to be consumed whilst erasing histories and glossing over exploitative structures that make modern travel possible.

 We see it in the travel section of newspapers, we see it in novels, we see it in in-flight magazines.
 We see it in yoga retreat brochures, we see it in Instagram captions, we see it in guidebooks and tiktok videos.

 Recreational travel is an enormous privilege that the vast majority of the world does not have access to.
 80% of us will never board a flight, and the number of people who’ve been forcibly displaced from their homes and made to travel for necessity is in the hundreds of millions.
-Conflict, climate change and issues created by colonialism and imperialism continue to make things worse with every passing day.

 Additionally, though recreational travel may bring money to communities, it’s a double-edged sword, with carbon emissions from flying barely the tip of the melting iceberg.

 In many places, tourism has grown beyond the bounds of sustainability to the detriment of local people, heritage and ecosystems.
-Our holidays can cause strains on resources, the commodification of cultural and spiritual practices, a decrease in the quality of life experienced by residents, the forcing of already-marginalised groups closer to the margins, the exploitation of animals, the destruction of local habitats and increases in pollution.
+Our holidays cause strains on resources, the commodification of cultural and spiritual practices, a decrease in the quality of life experienced by residents, the forcing of already-marginalised groups closer to the margins, the exploitation of animals, the destruction of local habitats and increases in pollution.

 So where does this leave travel writing?